 You’ll also need to check you meet the general entry requirements, such as age, nationality and residency.

-After the apprenticeship
+After your apprenticeship

 Once you’ve successfully completed your apprenticeship, you’ll be eligible to apply without a degree for the Fast Stream.
-This is the Civil Service’s prestigious graduate development programme which prepares participants for leadership roles within the organisation.
+This is the Civil Service’s graduate development programme which prepares participants for leadership roles within the organisation.